 If your are using Cr-51, I-131, Co-57 or other nuclides with gamma energies above 40 keV, use the Ludlum Model 3 survey meter with Model 44-2 "High Energy Gamma" NaI detector.

 When ordering the Model 3, you must specify the 0 - 5000 cpm meter face and a MHV detector connector (type UG-932/U).
-This will make your instrument compatible with similar instruments on campus and easier for us to calibrate.
+This will make your instrument compatible with similar instruments on campus.

 The address of the area sales representative is:

-Please let us know when your instrument arrives so that it can be added to our calibration schedule.
+Contact us when your instrument arrives so that it can be added to the UB calibration schedule.